DoctorRyner/horoscopeScanner/README.md

 ## Why use RamdaJS?

-JavaScript doesn't have chunksOf functin built in (a function that breaks down array in chunks of n elements)
+JavaScript doesn't have chunksOf functin built in (a function that breaks down an array in chunks of n elements)

 Also JavaScript's object-oriented methods can't be composed with regular function, for example: